corda/corda-docs/content/en/docs/corda-enterprise/4.5/node-metrics.md

 aliases:
 - /releases/4.5/node-metrics.html
 date: '2020-04-16T19:30:25Z'
-menu: []
+menu:
+  corda-enterprise-4-5:
+    parent: corda-enterprise-4-5-corda-nodes-operating
 tags:
 - node
 - metrics
-title: Metrics
+title: Node metrics
+weight: 6
 ---

-# Metrics
+# Node metrics

 A Corda node exports a number of metrics for the purpose of monitoring the health of the node via JMX.
 This page documents the metrics exported by Corda.

-For more information about how to monitor a node, see node-administration.
+For more information on how to monitor a node, see [Node administration](node/operating/node-administration.md).

 ## Attachments